microsoft/forecasting/CONTRIBUTING.md

 2. [Fork the repo](https://help.github.com/articles/fork-a-repo/) so you can make and test local changes.
 3. Create a new branch for the issue.
 We suggest prefixing the branch with your username and then a descriptive title: (e.g. chenhui/python_test_pipeline)
 5. Make code changes.
-6. Ensure unit tests pass and code style / formatting is consistent (see [wiki](https://github.com/Microsoft/Forecasting/wiki/Coding-Guidelines#python-and-docstrings-style) for more details).
+6. Ensure unit tests pass and code style / formatting is consistent (see [wiki](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines#python-and-docstrings-style) for more details).
+7. We use [pre-commit](https://pre-commit.com/) package to run our pre-commit hooks.
+We use `black` formatter and `flake8` linting on each commit.
+In order to set up pre-commit on your machine, follow the steps here, please note that you only need to run these steps the first time you use pre-commit for this project.

+    * Update your conda environment, pre-commit is part of the yaml file or just do
+        ```
+        $ pip install pre-commit
+        ```
+    * Set up `pre-commit` by running following command, this will put pre-commit under your .git/hooks directory.
+        ```
+        $ pre-commit install
+        ```
+    * When you've made changes on local files and are ready to commit, run
+        ```
+        $ git commit -m "message"
+        ```
+    * Each time you commit, git will run the pre-commit hooks on any python files that are getting committed and are part of the git index.
+If `black` modifies/formats the file, or if `flake8` finds any linting errors, the commit will not succeed.
+You will need to stage the file again if `black` changed the file, or fix the issues identified by `flake8` and and stage it again.

+    * To run pre-commit on all files just run
+        ```
+        $ pre-commit run --all-files
+        ```
-7. Create a pull request against __`staging`__ branch.
+8. Create a pull request against __`staging`__ branch.

 Note: We use the staging branch to land all new features, so please remember to create the Pull Request against staging.
 To work with GitHub, please see the wiki for more detail about our [github rules](https://github.com/Microsoft/Forecasting/wiki/Rules-to-work-with-GitHub).